AgntBrwr/2D-Human-Pose-Estimators-Strenghts-and-Caveats/README.md

 - Person resolution (per person)
 - Wrong annotations

+## Setup
+- Download person_keypoints_val2017.json and 2017 Val images from https://cocodataset.org/#download.
+And put these in the coco/data folder (unzipped version of 2017 Val images).
+- Get best models from https://github.com/leoxiaobin/deep-high-resolution-net.pytorch, https://github.com/HRNet/DEKR, https://github.com/ilovepose/DarkPose and put these in the models folder

 ## About the labels
 Note: the example images contain the original labels.